LGBT Estate Planning

 Then in 2015, in a narrow victory, the Supreme Court ruled 5-4 in Obergefell v.
 Hodges that there is a fundamental constitutional right to marry, which includes same-sex couples.
 It also ruled that a same-sex marriage valid in one state must be recognized in all states.

 While there is still a ways to go with the prevention of discrimination in other areas, such as employment, the LGBT community achieved a remarkable milestone: Marriage Equality.

 Marriage By Any Other Name . . .

 Some states and local jurisdictions offer domestic partnerships, civil unions, or similar methods of legal recognition for same-sex couples.
-In some states these forms of relationships are in addition to marriage, whereas in other states they may be offered instead of marriage.
+These forms of relationships are offered in addition to marriage.
 The rights and responsibilities of domestic partnerships or civil unions vary substantially from jurisdiction to jurisdiction.
 For example, in some states such relationships other than marriage do not affect property rights between the parties, but in other states they do.
 One thing is clear, these non-marriage alternatives will not result in recognition of the relationship by the federal government.

 Before committing to a marriage, domestic partnership or civil union, be sure to speak with a qualified estate planning attorney, who is familiar with the unique legal and personal needs of the LGBT community.
 That attorney can counsel you on the implications in your unique situation.